-This is another recipe inspired by our local, corn-growing season.
-Using fresh, local, organic seasonal corn is best.
-We have delicious corn in our northeast region and I love it!
+This is another recipe inspired by our corn season.
+Using fresh, organic seasonal corn is always best!
 This is a great potluck, picnic, or barbecue dish.

-1 medium-size sweet bell pepper (approx. 1 cup)—diced
+1 medium-size sweet bell pepper, diced (approximately 1 cup)

 Add all ingredients to a large mixing bowl.
 Mix well to combine.
-To increase flavors, allow to sit for a little while before serving.
+To increase flavors, allow salad to marinate before serving.
 Serve cold or at room temperature.
 Enjoy as a side dish, in a wrap, with chips or as a light meal.
+Serves 6–8.

 Health Benefits of Corn

 Corn not only provides the necessary calories for healthy, daily metabolism, but is also a rich source of vitamins A, B, E and many minerals.
 Its high fiber content ensures that it plays a significant role in the prevention of digestive ailments like constipation and hemorrhoids as well as colorectal cancer.
 The antioxidants present in corn also act as anti-carcinogenic agents and prevent Alzheimer’s disease.

 Corn provides many health benefits due to the presence of quality nutrients within.
 Besides being a delicious addition to any meal, it is also rich in phytochemicals, and it provides protection against a number of chronic diseases.
 Some of the well-researched and widespread health benefits of corn are listed below.